Get

 What About Sesame Seeds?

 Sesame oil comes from sesame seeds, so most of what we’ve covered in this post is valid for sesame seeds.
 However, sesame seeds are tiny.
 They could quickly get stuck in your cat’s teeth and gums and cause dental issues.
 They can also get stuck in your cat’s throat.
-The seeds are tiny and won’t choke your cat but it may irritate your cat and cause coughing.
+The seeds are tiny and won’t choke your cat, but they may irritate your cat and cause coughing.
 Plus, cats are finicky and may not be interested in chewing on seeds.

 Final Thoughts